alban-read/M1-MICRO-FORTH/dumbint.md

 The main activity repeated for each token is between label 10 and the jump back to 10.

-We increment IP, fetch the token,  multiply the token by 64 (the dictionary header), add to the dictionary base, this gets us the word address.
+- We increment IP, fetch the token,  multiply the token by 64 (the dictionary header), add to the dictionary base, this gets us the word address.

-It helps to know that X29 holds the address of the dictionary and X27 is #64 going into MADD.
+- It helps to know that X29 holds the address of the dictionary and X27 is #64 going into MADD.

-From that we collect the words code pointer, collect the words data pointer, call the word, the words code runs and returns.
+- From that we collect the words code pointer, collect the words data pointer, call the word, the words code runs and returns.

-This then repeats until the end of the word, it is a choice to compare the token with END or let END run and exit the function.
+- This then repeats until the end of the word, it is a choice to compare the token with END or let END run and exit the function.

-Not sure what is best, as no profiling is implemented yet.
+- The design impacts performance.

+- The details of which instructions to use and in what order impact performance.

-The use of a data pointer for each word passed in X0 seems useful, it allows words to run with an argument.
+The use of a data pointer for each word passed in X0 seems useful, it allows words to run with an argument in the words header.

 Sending each word its own address in X1 is more general.